-Regarding the number of publications per year, Figure 2 shows that over 1 000 papers containing the keywords of interest of this systematic review were constantly published yearly between 2017 and 2020.
-The trend though shows an increase in the number of publications from the last two years, with 25 and 50% increments on the number of yearly publications for years 2021 and 2022 respectively.
+Regarding the number of publications per year, Figure 2 shows that over 1 000 papers containing the keywords of interest of this systematic review were constantly published per year between 2017 and 2020.
+The trend though shows an increase in the number of publications from the last 2 years, with 25% and 50% increments on the number of yearly publications for the years 2021 and 2022, respectively.